Three dead in ambush on Shi'ite mourners south of Beirut -Hezbollah source | Law-Order

 Three dead in ambush on Shi'ite mourners south of Beirut -Hezbollah source

-Footage of a video broadcast on Hezbollah's Manar TV channel showed a volley of gunfire being fired on the convoy of mourners arriving at the home of the slain member of Shi'ite group Hezbollah.
 Iranian-backed Hezbollah, Lebanon's most powerful armed group, in a statement urged the authorities to pursue the culprits saying the incident reflected lawlessness and bigotry.
+Sunni Arab tribes who reside in the town said in a statement after the slaying of Hezbollah member Ali Shibli on Saturday, during a wedding, that they had taken revenge for the death of one of their relatives during earlier sectarian clashes in the same area.

-Three people were killed on Sunday in an ambush on Shi'ite mourners in a town south of Beirut, a day after a revenge killing of a member of Lebanon's Hezbollah group, a senior source in the group said.
+At least three people were killed on Sunday in an ambush on Shi'ite mourners in a town south of Beirut, a day after a revenge killing of a member of Lebanon's Hezbollah group, security sources and a senior source in the group said.

 The three were shot in the town of Khaldeh, where sectarian tensions have long flared between the town's mixed Shi'ite and Sunni residents.
+Several others were taken to hospital in civilian cars, witnesses said.
 Footage of a video broadcast on Hezbollah's Manar TV channel showed a volley of gunfire being fired on the convoy of mourners arriving at the home of the slain member of Shi'ite group Hezbollah.

+Politicians voiced concern over the incident as it continued to unfold, reflecting a country on edge amid fears it could escalate and compound an array of crises in Lebanon amid a political vacuum.
+Iranian-backed Hezbollah, Lebanon's most powerful armed group, in a statement urged the authorities to pursue the culprits saying the incident reflected lawlessness and bigotry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)